Mid-Market Priorities for Order Management Success

 For order management professionals building a business case to present to internal leadership, the findings highlight where to focus:

-• Lead with the cash flow and balance sheet impacts.
+- Lead with the cash flow and balance sheet impacts.

 Emphasize the potential for minimizing holding costs, reducing working capital tied up in inventory, and increasing inventory turn rates.
-While better customer service is valuable, the hard dollar savings and chance to free up capital will resonate most with executive leadership.
+While better customer service is valuable, the hard dollar savings and chance to free up capital will resonate most with executive leadership. - Take a rigorous approach to scoping extensibility and integration needs upfront.

 Customizations can quickly inflate total cost of ownership if not carefully mapped out during requirements gathering.
 Promoting self-service capabilities through intuitive interfaces lowers IT dependency.